'Sci-fi' Lewandowski breaks Mueller's 49-year scoring record - RFI

 "I saw Leroy shoot for goal, I had to keep believing and luckily it came off."

-Lewandowski claimed the record having had his six previous shots all saved as Bayern were presented with the Bundesliga trophy after the final whistle for the ninth straight season
+Lewandowski claimed the record having had his six previous shots all saved as Bayern lifted the Bundesliga trophy after the final whistle for the ninth straight season

 They finished the season 13 points clear in the table.